CSC-510-G55/PopcornPicks/CONTRIBUTING.md

 [GitHub issues](https://guides.github.com/features/issues/) You can track the bugs from this.
 For the repository that has a bug, create an issue and fill out [the template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) to give details of the bug.

-* To identify the problem, give the issue a clear and informative term. <br>
+- To identify the problem, give the issue a clear and informative term. <br>
-* Describe in as much detail as possible to duplicate the problem.
+- Describe in as much detail as possible to duplicate the problem.
 Explain the problem and explain the exact command used in the terminal that caused the bug to occur.
-* To demonstrate the steps, give specific examples.
+- To demonstrate the steps, give specific examples.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
-* Specify the problem behavior that you expected to see and why.
+- Specify the problem behavior that you expected to see and why.
-* If possible, include screenshots and animated GIFs that clearly demonstrate the problem. [this tool](https://www.cockos.com/licecap/)- to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
+- If possible, include screenshots and animated GIFs that clearly demonstrate the problem. [this tool](https://www.cockos.com/licecap/)- to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-* To include a crash report, add a stack trace from the operating system.
+- To include a crash report, add a stack trace from the operating system.
 For macOS, `Console.app` under "Diagnostic and usage information" > "User diagnostic reports" has the crash report.
 Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.
-* For performance or memory issues, include a [CPU profile capture](https://flight-manual.atom.io/hacking-atom/sections/debugging/#diagnose-runtime-performance) with your report.
+- For performance or memory issues, include a [CPU profile capture](https://flight-manual.atom.io/hacking-atom/sections/debugging/#diagnose-runtime-performance) with your report.

 #### Start Your Contribution

 `beginner` and `help-wanted` issues can help you get started to making your first contribution:

-* [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
+- [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues][help-wanted] - issues that should be a bit more involved than `beginner` issues.
+- [Help wanted issues][help-wanted] - issues that should be a bit more involved than `beginner` issues.

 ## Style checkers standards:

-* Use the `pylance` package for Python (VS code), and use `black` for auto-styling and auto-formatting the code.
-* Use 'pylint' for proper coding standards
+- Use 'prettier' for proper coding standards

 ## Code of Conduct:

-* Please go through the [Code of Conduct](https://github.com/se24ncsu/PopcornPicks/blob/main/CODE_OF_CONDUCT.md) before you begin contributing.
+- Please go through the [Code of Conduct](https://github.com/se24ncsu/PopcornPicks/blob/main/CODE_OF_CONDUCT.md) before you begin contributing.
 This project and everyone participating in it is governed by the Code of Conduct.
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to popcornpicksse24@gmail.com.

 ## Pull Request Submission Guidelines

-* Installing Git makes contributing to the repository easier
+- Installing Git makes contributing to the repository easier
-* To start contributing to the repository make sure you fork the repository first
+- To start contributing to the repository make sure you fork the repository first
-* Create a new branch to develop the project
+- Create a new branch to develop the project
-* Write code to contribute and commit to create a pull request.
+- Write code to contribute and commit to create a pull request.
-* Pass all the test cases that we have mentioned in the test folder and ensure the code passes the workflow checks.
+- Pass all the test cases that we have mentioned in the test folder and ensure the code passes the workflow checks.
-* One of the repository administrators will review the pull request and merge the changes.
+- One of the repository administrators will review the pull request and merge the changes.

 ## Code Style Guide

-* Python language(Version 3.9) has been used to build this project repository
+- Python language(Version 3.9) has been used to build this project repository
-* Make sure to add the functionalities in the form of modules
+- Make sure to add the functionalities in the form of modules
-* Any code that is not tested should be committed to the test codes in the code folder.
+- Any code that is not tested should be committed to the test codes in the code folder.
 After they are successfully tested, the main code can be updated.
-* Variable names should be self-explanatory
+- Variable names should be self-explanatory
-* Add comments in the code so that a new contributor can understand the functionality of the modules easily
+- Add comments in the code so that a new contributor can understand the functionality of the modules easily
-* `black` is used as linter
+- `prettier` is used as linter
-* 'Pylint' used for proper coding standards
+- 'Pylint' used for proper coding standards

 ## Governal Policies